Free standard shipping

 A review published in Diabetologia reports some people having GI symptoms when taking nicotinamide.
 The same publication reported that it might increase the risk of type II diabetes in high doses.

 Nicotinamide also may inhibit a unique class of protective enzymes called sirtuins.
-As reported in the Journal of Cell Science, sirtuins are essential to DNA repair and cell survival
+As reported in the Journal of Cell Science, sirtuins are essential to DNA repair and cell survival.

 Sirtuins, like many regulatory enzymes, help ensure that cells monitor and mend their DNA before they replicate.
 This process prevents cells from passing on mutated genes, akin to faulty instruction, possibly causing many cellular processes to go awry.